-The 7 ERA - Certified Trails in Europe
+The 20 ERA - Certified Trails in Europe

 Leading Quality Trail Certification procedure

-An interested region (tourism body, National Park, walking group, etc.) contacts the ERA to start the quality process.
+An interesting region (tourism body, National Park, walking group, etc.) contacts the ERA to start the quality process.
 The ERA offers a 2-day European-wide uniform course for assessors in the region.
 The trained persons gather the data necessary for the quality assessment on the trails and assess them initially (analysis of strength and weakness).
 Thus shortcomings in the quality of the route can be identified quickly and possibilities for upgrades can be found.
 When the route fulfills the ‘Quality route’ criteria, an application for certification can be applied for with the ERA.
-The data gathered on the route are independently assessed and analysed by the ERA.
-Qualified ERA personnel carry out spot checks on the route locally.
-When the results of the checks are positive, the route gets the certification ‘Leading Quality Trails’ for the period of 3 years.
+The data gathered on the route are independently assessed and analyzed by the ERA.
+Qualified ERA personnel carries out spot checks on the route locally.
+When the results of the checks are positive, the route gets the certification ‘Leading Quality Trails’ for a period of 3 years.
 After this time, the quality of the route has to be tested again.
 The quality mark can be used in printed matter and on the internet to market the walking route.
 The ERA appointed the Deutscher Wanderverband Service Ltd. with the implementation of the ‘Leading Quality Trails – Best of Europe’.

 The proposer guarantees for the complete period of use of the certification that maintenance of the trail - surface and furniture - is ensured.
-The ongoing regular inspections and care has to be documented and sent to the ERA.
+The ongoing regular inspections and care have to be documented and sent to the ERA.
 The fundamental principles of ERA way marking apply (Bechyné/ Czech Republic, 2004).

 The certification period starts with the handing over of the certificate and runs for 3 years.

 Easy long-distance hiking through an alpine region which is also one of the last wild river landscapes in Europe: The "Lechweg - from the Spring to the Falls".
 Just in time for the 2012 hiking season an alpine region offers easy long-distance hiking for the very first time.
-It is also the first cross-border long distance path certified according to the quality criteria of the European Ramblers Association (ERA).
+It is also the first cross-border long-distance path certified according to the quality criteria of the European Ramblers Association (ERA).
 On approximately 125 kilometers of trail, the Lechweg leads from the lake Formarinsee near the community of Lech am Arlberg, over Warth, into the Nature Park Region of the Lech Valley-Reutte and to the Lech Falls in Fuessen in the Allgaeu, thereby joining three regions and two countries with their traditions and stories.
 For further information and news visit www.lechweg.com.

 On both sides of the Belgo-Luxembourg border, in the midst of the central Ardennes, of the Oesling, you will discover 104 km of trails leading you from small discrete discoveries – an ancient cross, dry stone walls, streams… – to vast views!
 Gossamer mists, peaceful dairy pastures, the fleeting appearance of a deer, a freshly mow meadow filling the air with a pleasant fragrance – a wealth of impressions and images so that the memory of your "escapade in the Ardennes" will stay with you!

 The Trail can be discovered in 5 or 6 stages.
 For further information and news visit www.escapardenne.eu.